-- Directing Division consists of barristers and solicitors who examine criminal investigation files and decide whether or not a prosecution should be taken. - Solicitors Division consists of solicitors and legal executives who prepare and conduct cases on behalf of the DPP in all Courts sitting in Dublin. - Administration Division provides the organisational, infrastructural, administrative and information services required by the Office and also provides support to both the Directing and Solicitors Divisions.
+- Directing Division consists of barristers and solicitors who examine criminal investigation files and decide whether or not a prosecution should be taken. - Solicitors Division consists of solicitors and legal executives who prepare and conduct cases on behalf of the DPP in all Courts sitting in Dublin. - Policy & Research Unit consists of lawyers and legal researcher(s) who develop prosecution policies and advise on legal policy documents referred to the Office for consideration. - Administration Division provides the organisational, infrastructural, administrative and information services required by the Office and also provides support to both the Directing and Solicitors Divisions.